Skip to main content

 The Original Analysis by Jason Tenenbaum

-Getting off the topic, how many of you have done an EUO and asked the EIP whether the acupuncturist missed the meridian and caused the EIP to bleed?
-I usually ask that question, and you would be surprised at the amount of affirmative responses I get.
+Getting off-topic for a moment: how many of you have done an EUO and asked the EIP whether the acupuncturist missed the meridian and caused the EIP to bleed?
+I usually ask that question, and you would be surprised at the volume of affirmative responses.

 Implications for Acupuncture Practices in New York

-This decision represents a significant victory for insurance companies while creating ongoing challenges for licensed acupuncturists practicing throughout New York State.
-The ruling establishes a clear precedent that regardless of an acupuncturist’s training, licensure, or the complexity of treatments provided, reimbursement rates will be capped at chiropractor fee schedule levels.
+This decision is a significant victory for carriers and creates ongoing economics challenges for licensed acupuncturists.
+The ruling establishes a clear precedent: regardless of an acupuncturist’s training, licensure, or treatment complexity, reimbursement is capped at chiropractor fee schedule levels.

 The Reasonable Geographic Charge Argument